tableau-mkt/kss-php/README.md

+__This package is abandoned and no longer maintained.
+The author suggests using the kss-php/kss-php package instead.__

 # Knyle Style Sheets

 This is a PHP implementation of [Knyle Style Sheets](http://warpspire.com/kss) (KSS).
 KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
 Specifically, KSS is a documentation specification and styleguide format.
 It is **not** a preprocessor, CSS framework, naming convention, or specificity guideline.